First-time application process

 Within a few days of submitting these forms, you’ll be able to access your financial assistance application in your WashU Pathway account.

-Supplemental forms may be requiredbased on information you supplied on your FAFSA.
+Supplemental forms may be required based on information you supplied on your CSS Profile or FAFSA.
 The financial aid portal in your WashU Pathway keeps a personalized checklist of the forms that you need to submit.
 All forms can be found in the form library.

 Submit the CSS Profile (required)

 The CSS Profile should be submitted by all first-time need-based financial assistance applicants.
-International transfer applicants are not eligible for need-based financial assistance.
+This includes incoming first-year applicants, transfer applicants, and current domestic students wishing to apply for financial assistance for the first time.

 WashU’s CSS Profile Code: 6929